Why don't we show our phone number?

 With a varying altitude of between 3000 to 4100 metres, it may take a little while to acclimatize, unless you are on the last leg of our fantastic 'Round the World - South America' trip.
 After settling into your accommodation and meeting some fellow travellers you can take your first wander around the narrow streets and plazas of this buzzing city.
 If you do feel the effects of the altitude, try a cup of Maté de coca, coca leaf tea.

-It's a free day to explore more of La Paz today, so get together with a group of people from your hostel and go and soak up the culture.
 There are museums, markets, the impressive city cathedral at Plaza Murillo and beautiful colonial architecture on Calle Jaen.
 One of the most intriguing places to visit is the Witches Market, which is full of stalls selling herbs, potions, jewellery and amulets, not to mention some more disturbing items such as llama foetuses.
 You're also likely to see witch doctors wandering around, who can be identified by their dark hats.

 In between the sightseeing, and providing you haven't lost your appetite, you can chill out at the local cafes or comedors, chat to the locals and sample some of the street food, such as salteñas and empanada tucumana.
 Later on in the evening you can hit the peñas, or music clubs, to hear traditional Andean folk music.